dudeletslive/Elements/README.md

 Elements is a 'living checklist' of common HTML elements for every project that hooks into your exiting CSS file(s).

 The vision I have for elements is to remain simplistic.
-The projects I had seen scratching this itch seemed to always evlove into some sort of full blown front-end framework.
+The projects I have seen scratching this itch seem to always evlove into a full blown front-end framework.

 Elements is about coding it right the first time, and building pages quick without worring about unstyled elements you overlooked.